Vietnam.vn - Nền tảng quảng bá Việt Nam

 Amalthea is a small moon in Jupiter's "army" of 92 moons.

-With a radius of only 84 km, Amalthea has a potato-like shape because it lacks the mass to pull itself into a sphere.
+With a radius of just 84 km, Amalthea has a potato-like shape because it lacks the mass to pull itself into a sphere.

-In 2000, NASA's Galileo spacecraft observed the moon quite clearly, revealing a number of surface features, including impact craters, hills and valleys.
+In 2000, NASA's Galileo spacecraft got a good look at the moon, revealing some surface features, including impact craters, hills and valleys.

 NASA công bố ảnh hiếm về mặt trăng đỏ nhất Thái Dương hệ- Ảnh 2.